 KwaWazee's national contacts and knowledge have also supported HelpAge International's preparation for meetings with the Swiss Agency for Development.

-They became an Affiliate of the HelpAge Global network in March 2013.
+Kwa Wazee became a member of the HelpAge global network in March 2013.

 Age International was established in 2012 by HelpAge International and Age UK to raise awareness of ageing and development in the UK and to raise funds for the development and emergency relief work of HelpAge.

 Age International also undertakes influencing and advocacy activity in the UK to ensure that older people's needs are met in emergency situations, as well as in longer-term development programmes.